-For a female dog to get pregnant, she must first be in heat.
-In dogs that haven’t been spayed, this happens about once every 6 months, and the heat cycle lasts for 18 to 21 days.
-A female dog will be receptive to males starting at about 9 days into the cycle, and they may get pregnant any time over the course of the next 3 to 11 days.
+In dogs who haven’t had spay surgery, this happens about once every six months, and the heat cycle lasts for 18 to 21 days.
+A female dog will be receptive to males starting at about 9 days into the cycle, and they may get pregnant any time over the course of the next three to eleven days.
 Breeders keep track of these cycles and run tests to determine the optimum time for breeding.

-When a dog becomes pregnant, the embryos start to travel through the uterine horn at around day 7.
+When a dog becomes pregnant, the embryos start to travel through the uterine horn at around day seven.
 By day 16, the embryos embed in the uterine lining, and by day 22, the fetuses begin to form.
 From about day 28 to day 30, a vet will be able to see the heartbeats of the fetuses with an ultrasound.

 The puppies’ eyelids start to form around day 32.
 Toes form around day 35, claws come in around day 40, and the coat and skeleton come in by around day 45.
 After day 50, a veterinarian can perform an x-ray to see the puppies’ skeletons and form an accurate count of how many to expect in the litter.

 The mother dog will start looking for a place to nest and give birth.
-Labor should begin within the next 3 to 4 days.
-Labor happens in three stages and should be supervised by a veterinarian or someone with experience, as complications can occur.
+Labor should begin within the next three to four days.
+Labor happens in three stages and a veterinarian or someone with experience should supervise, as complications can occur.

-The first stage of labor lasts from about 12 to 24 hours.
+The first stage of labor lasts from about twelve to 24 hours.
 During this time, contractions begin in the uterus, but there may be no outward signs of contractions yet.
 The mother may seem restless, refuse to eat, vomit, pant, or show other signs that labor has begun.

-The third stage of labor is when the placenta appears, and it will likely occur at around the same time as stage two.
+The third stage of labor happens when the placenta appears, and it will likely occur at around the same time as stage two.
 Stage three is complete when the last of the placentas have been delivered, and it should be finished shortly after stage two has ended.

 Symptoms Of Dog Pregnancy

 Again, other medical conditions result in similar symptoms, so it is important to consult a veterinarian if you suspect your dog is pregnant.
-Dogs that vomit due to pregnancy should be fed small meals throughout the day, rather than two larger meals.
+Dogs who vomit due to pregnancy should be fed small meals throughout the day, rather than two larger meals.

 The nipples may get darker and start to swell.
 It is normal for some milky fluid to be discharged from the nipples, and it shouldn’t cause you concern.
 You can check with your veterinarian if anything seems out of the ordinary.

 For someone who is not a professional or does not have experience with pregnant dogs, the symptoms of pregnancy can be confused with other conditions, even at the later stages.
 Your veterinarian will be able to run several diagnostics to determine if your dog is pregnant for sure, and you should rely on their professional medical advice.

 Veterinary Diagnostics To Tell If A Dog Is Pregnant

 Your veterinarian will be able to perform some tests at several stages of the pregnancy and give you advice on how to care for and feed your pregnant dog.
 It is important to note that many medications and supplements are not recommended for pregnant dogs and may harm puppies, so make sure your vet is aware of anything you give your dog regularly so they can let you know what is safe.

 By around day 28 of pregnancy, your veterinarian will be able to perform abdominal palpitations to determine if your dog is pregnant, and they can instruct you on how to feel for yourself.
 You should not attempt to do this on your own, as you can easily harm the fetuses or cause a miscarriage.

 Between days 28 to 35, your vet can run an ultrasound and detect the heartbeats of the puppies.
 They will be able to provide an estimate of how many puppies to expect in the litter, but they will be able to give a more accurate reading once they can perform an x-ray later on in the pregnancy.

 It is only around day 45 to 55 that a vet can perform an x-ray to see the skeletons of the puppies and accurately determine the size of the litter.
 The closer this is done to the end of the pregnancy, the more accurate the count will be.

 Preventing Dog Prengancy

-If you have a female dog and you don’t wish for them to get pregnant, you should have them spayed as soon as possible after she reaches sexual maturity.
+If you have a female dog and you don’t wish for her to get pregnant, you should have her spayed as soon as possible after she reaches sexual maturity.